Sage Credit Advice for Parents of College Students

 Best to start with consequences, like what happens if they’re late or miss a payment, triggering high fees, higher interest rates, and a ding to their still-delicate credit score and report.
 In fact, a late payment can stay on their credit report for up to seven years1, leaving a mark well past graduation—much like a failed class during freshman year.

 And then there’s the cautionary tale of credit card debt, which can take years to pay off.
-According to a U.S. News & World Report survey, 46% of U.S. college students say they have credit card debt with 27% saying their credit card debt exceeds $2,000.2 Most students would just shrug that off, but that’s because no one has told them that a $2,000 credit card balance with a typical annual rate of 24% (according to Forbes) and a monthly minimum payment of $100 would take more than two years to pay off.3 The interest alone on this debt would be $579 by the end of those two years.
+According to a U.S. News & World Report survey, 42% of U.S. college students say they have credit card debt with 28% saying their credit card debt exceeds $2,000.2 Most students would just shrug that off, but that’s because no one has told them that a $2,000 credit card balance with a typical annual rate of 20% (according to Bankrate) and a monthly minimum payment of $100 would take more than two years to pay off.3 The interest alone on this debt would be $453 by the end of those two years.
 Larger amounts at different payment rates and durations can yield even more sobering costs.
 (Online credit card interest calculators can help quantify the long-lasting effects of carrying even a little card debt.)

 Learning Good Money Habits

-Managing a credit card account continuously can also teach important spending and budgeting lessons, not the least of which is how to spend within their means.
+Managing a credit card account continuously can also teach important spending and budgeting lessons, including how to spend within their means.
 Making timely monthly payments within budgetary bounds can help build discipline, while cutting down on outsized impulse spending, as they come to understand the difference between a need and a want through the impact to their budget at the end of the month.
 That can be particularly useful for those students who will need to start paying back student loans post-graduation.

 Morgan Stanley’s Spending and Budgeting Tool can make it easier for you to see your complete financial picture.
 Ask your Financial Advisor for more information.